atakanttl/simple-ci-cd-pipeline/2-Docker.md

 Above command lets you access the shell of the container.
 Check “/usr/local/tomcat” “webapps” folder.
 If you get a 404 error, it should be empty.
 You can copy the files inside “webapps.dist” to the “webapps” folder.
 The error should be gone.

-# Integrate Docker with Jenkins
+# Part 4 - Integrate Docker with Jenkins

 1. Login to your Jenkins page as admin.
 Go to “Manage Jenkins” → “Manage Plugins” → “Available”.
 Search “Publish Over SSH - Send build artifacts over SSH”, install without restart.
 2. “Manage Jenkins” → “Configure System”.
 Find the “Publish over SSH” section.
 Add an SSH Server.
 Get the ip address of the docker host (under eth0:inet).